jacobvarner/100-days-of-code/r1-log.md

 ### R1D83

 Today I added the ability to login with Github.
 This required me setting up an authorization application on Github and then handling the routes in my web app.
 If a user was authenticated via Github, they are updated in the database and sent to their profile similar to before.

+### R1D84

+I finished up the final freeCodeCamp challenges in the Advanced Node and Express section of the Information Security and Quality Assurance certification by building a simple chat client using Socket.IO.
+Now all I need to do is complete the five remaining projects and I will have attained all of the freeCodeCamp certifications and can move on to studying and preparing more for job interviews.